Skin Cancer Rates Increasing

 Unsafe sun behaviors can include frequent sunburns or being outside regularly without sunscreen, even if you don’t burn.

-In fact, the Environmental Protection Agency reports that Oregon has the fourth highest rate of melanoma in the country despite its relatively low rate of UV exposure.
+The Environmental Protection Agency reports that Oregon has the fourth highest rate of melanoma in the country despite its relatively low rate of UV exposure.

 As skin cancer develops, it often appears as an irregular mole.
 According to the Skin Cancer Foundation, there are six main types of skin cancer and precancerous lesions that can develop after prolonged UV exposure.

-- Melanoma.
 The most dangerous form of skin cancer, melanoma looks like a mole when it develops, and can even start within an existing mole.
 If left untreated, melanoma can spread to other parts of the body.
 Know the ABCDEs of melanoma:

 - Asymmetry – A mole that is uneven where one half does not match the other is a warning sign for melanoma.